AdobeDocs/workfront.pt-BR/help/quicksilver/planning/architecture/configure-business-rules.md

   * Campos de pesquisa
   * Campos de referência
 * As regras se aplicam a todos que podem editar ou excluir registros.
-* Você pode ter mais de uma regra de negócios para um tipo de registro.  <!--Syuzanna is checking this because it should be just ONE rule per action: one per edit and one per delete - see this: https://workfront.slack.com/archives/C0BHWEUSJCU/p1788281638322049?thread_ts=1787924876.280359&cid=C0BHWEUSJCU-->
+* Você pode ter mais de uma regra de negócios para um tipo de registro.  <!--Syuzanna is checking this because it should be just ONE rule per action: one per edit and one per delete - see this: https://workfront.slack.com/archives/C0BHWEUSJCU/p1788281638322049?thread_ts=1787924876.280359&cid=C0BHWEUSJCU; I also logged a bug for this because it released with more than one per action - https://experience.adobe.com/#/@adobeinternalworkfront/so:hub-Hub/workfront/issue/6a99add600001e9aa90435ec181dec3e/overview-->

   Todas as regras são verificadas juntas ao mesmo tempo e a mensagem de erro exibe todos os campos ausentes em uma instrução.